uniak/puppet-networkdevice/README.md

     url sshios://$user:$pass@$switch_fqdn:$ssh_port/?$flags

-For various Exmaples see [/exmaples](https://github.com/uniak/puppet-networkdevice/tree/master/exmaples)
+For various Examples see [/examples](https://github.com/uniak/puppet-networkdevice/tree/master/examples)

 Note: If you want to see the Communication with the Switch append --debug to the Puppet device Command